Vapor Barriers in walls, why polyethylene can be problematic

 - Joe Lstiburek, Principal of Building Science Corporation

-Canada has many climatic zones, so there is not one building envelope that can possibly serve them all.
-The automatic installation of a polyethylene vapour barrier in every home from the Hudson Bay to the vineyards of Southern Ontario meets the provincial building code, but completely ignores the reality of how different those climates are.
+The USA & Canada has many climatic zones, so there is not one building envelope that can possibly serve them all.
+The automatic installation of a polyethylene vapour barrier in every home from the Hudson Bay to the vineyards of Southern Ontario to the deserts of Arizona meets the state & provincial building codes, but completely ignores the reality of how different those climates are.

 Many parts of the country can range from extreme cold to extreme heat and humidity, with temperatures that vary as much as 60 degrees Celsius or more.
 In areas like that, the vapour barrier that works great in February isn't doing you any favours in July.
 During those 30+° Celsius days with relative humidity levels upwards of 80% and an indoor air-conditioned environment some 10 degrees cooler, that vapour barrier is on the wrong side.